BALTIC JEWISH HERITAGE STUDY PROGRAMME – 2024

-- With the necessary skills required to work in the field of local Jewish heritage
+● The necessary skills to work in the field of local Jewish heritage

-- With a wider understanding of Latvian and Lithuania Jewish heritage and history as an integral part of Latvian and Lithuanian culture and history
+● A wider understanding of Latvian and Lithuanian Jewish heritage and history as an integral part of the culture

-- With ways of using and utilising the rich and multifaceted sources of Jewish heritage
+● Ways to use and utilise the rich and multifaceted sources of Jewish heritage

-- Center for Judaic Studies at the University of Latvia (Riga)
+● Center for Judaic Studies at the University of Latvia

-- Paideia – The European Institute for Jewish Studies in Sweden (Stockholm)
+● Paideia – The European Institute for Jewish Studies in Sweden

 Online Learning Module